Alekh-sinha/pinboard-ai/docs/adding-a-persona.md

 restarting the backend before it's picked up.
 (Skills and tool-registry changes to an *already-loaded* persona, by contrast, do hot-reload — see the gotcha below.)

-## Two real gotchas, hit while building this session's research team

-**A persona only ever sees its own bundled `skills/` folder — never another persona's, even a closely related one.** If a lead's prompt says "call `load_skill('x')`", that skill must physically exist under *that persona's own* `skills/` directory, or the call fails outright.
-There's no sharing mechanism today; if three personas all need the same skill, that skill's folder gets copied into all three.
-(This is exactly the bug that shipped a broken `.docx` earlier this session — the lead's prompt told it to use a skill it had never actually been given.)

-**`recommended_models` is a hint, not a guarantee.** A lead reading a worker's `recommended_models` and naming that exact model in a `propose_team` call can pick a provider that isn't configured in the user's actual environment, failing that worker's very first turn.
-If a persona needs to hand a specific model to a worker it staffs, it should read `available_models` from the `team_options()` tool result instead — that's the user's own real, configured model pool, not a generic manifest field.

 ## Further reading

 `docs/persona-architecture.md` is a much deeper, code-cited trace-through of how a